brohaut/brohaut.github.io/_posts/2018-08-25-DoC-feeling.markdown

 title:  "How pooling Nurses’ insights can improve Diagnosis accuracy of altered states of Consciousness"
 date:   2018-08-25 00:00:00
 categories: [Publi]
-tags: [Disorders of Consciousness, Consciousness, ICU, MyPublications]
+tags: [Disorders of Consciousness, Consciousness, Decision Making, ICU, MyPublications]
 ---

 Pooling opinions from several individuals has been previously shown to outperform individual judgements in specific settings.
 Recently, there has been a growing interest for this kind of approach (coined *“collective intelligence”* or *“wisdom of the crowds”*) in the medical field, especially in diagnosis procedure (e.g., diagnosis of skin cancer,  mammography screening, etc …) [1–4].